uridr/RDF-TextGeneration/README.md

 We show how to preprocess from the original data in `.xml` format to fairseq format.
 Notice that some preprocessing steps can be skipped, as in some experiments, but we show how to do the entire preprocessing pipeline described in our work.

 Turning the `.xml` files into  source and target plain text splitted acording to default train, dev, test separation.
-Being in the `preprocessing` directory, follow these commands.
+It also outputs a lexicalised and delexicalised verision.
+Being in the `./preprocessing` directory, follow these commands.

 ```bash
 sh xml_to_text.sh